 - Fading color in the feathers.

-- Wheezing and breathing through the beak, especially when coupled with bad breath.
+- Wheezing and breathing through the beak.

 - White film and plaque around the beak.